Telephone triage - -

-Remote clinical decision making
+remote, real-time clinical decision making --

-need not be uncertain and risky.
+need not be so uncertain and risky.

 Safety starts with a system.